cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

   {{ tangent-health | markdownify }}
 </details>

-There is a difference between engine-orchestrated game *saves* (which might track internal events) and player-chosen *rests*, which only serve to replenish missing resources and respawn all enemies.
-{: .notice }

-- Otherwise difficult to heal (Estus Flask)

 ### Methodical Combat using Stamina
-- Methodical, punishing combat
+In order to maximize the impact of limited recovery, enemies in *Souls*-like games require players to methodically overpower them.
+Attacks from both the player and enemies are slow and telegraphed.

+Pattern recognition and patience is key to combat, rather than speed and damage output, commonly seen in hack-and-slash melee fights.
+Players must analyze their enemies to find a moment of vulnerability to get a few hits in before retreating to safety.

+Becomes more difficult with the heavy usage of stamina.
+Players will be vulnerable or unable to perform specific abilities when out of stamina.
+But they also need to use the stamina to be effective in combat to do things like dodge-roll, make empowered attacks, or block enemies.

 - Big boss fights
+- Otherwise difficult to heal (Estus Flask)

 ### Environmental Storytelling
-- Deep lore, since no exposition dump to the player
-- Exploration
+The mechanics of *Souls*-like games create a world unwelcoming to the player.
+Enemies feel more powerful since players don't have many ways to heal.
+Every hit taken is one fewer they'll be able to handle as they press onwards to the next checkpoint.

+Games in this genre also typically avoid exposition dumps to the player, choosing instead to encourage player exploration in the unforgiving world to find both useful trinkets and the lore surrounding it in their search.

-- Mechanically, tension between the player and the world grows further with currency that's lost when you die
+Mechanically, another tension emerges between the player and the world grows further with currency that's lost when you die.
+In the eponymous *Dark Souls*, players collect souls which can be used to upgrade character stats, but are also dropped when defeated.
+Upon dying, players must now crawl back through already-defeated enemies with the hope that they'll reach their cache of lost souls.

+And if they die again, then their cache is lost forever.
+Releasing some of that tension (since players likely won't have many souls otherwise at this point) but also creating a serious setback for the player.
+Imagine if you lost XP or levels upon death in an RPG.
+It'd make the game that much harder.

 ## Things in Common
 - Isometric *Souls*-like Action-Adventure Games